segmentio/segment-docs/src/connections/destinations/catalog/quantcast/index.md

 Quantcast supports the `identify` and `track` methods on our API.

 Note: For Quantcast to load you must call our page method.
-There is a call to page in your javascript snippet by default, so as long as you don't remove it Quantcast will load whenever your snippet loads!
+There is a call to page in your JavaScript snippet by default, so as long as you don't remove it Quantcast will load whenever your snippet loads!

 ## React Native set up